aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotitem/_index.md

 ### getPositionInSameParentNode() {#getPositionInSameParentNode--}

+<b>@deprecated.</b> Please use the 'positionInSameParentNode' property instead.
 Specifying the position index in the PivotItems under the same parent node.

 ```javascript
 getPositionInSameParentNode() : number;